-- 15.1 The Regulations allow the Licensing Authority to vary a licence: - a) On the application in writing of the licence holder, or - b) On the initiative of the Council, with the written consent of the licence holder. - 15.2 The Licensing Authority may suspend, vary or revoke a licence without the consent of the licence holder if: - a) The licence conditions are not being complied with. - b) There has been a breach of the Regulations. - c) Information supplied by the licence holder is false or misleading. - d) It is necessary to protect the welfare of an animal. - 15.3 A suspension or variation of a licence will take effect 7 working days after the decision has been issued to the licence holder unless the reason is to protect the welfare of an animal, in which case the Licensing Authority may stipulate that the decision is with immediate effect. - 15.4 A decision to vary or suspend a licence will be notified in writing to the licence holder and will outline the reasons for the decision including any specific actions that can be taken to remedy the situation.
-The notification will also confirm when the suspension or variation will take effect and the rights of the licence holder to make written representations, as well as any deadlines for remedial action/review timescales. - 15.5 The decision to vary, suspend or revoke a licence will be dependent on the severity of the situation. - If an operator fails to meet administrative conditions or provide information when requested, then this could potentially lead to the suspension of a licence.
-If such a scenario happens repeatedly, the Licensing Authority may consider revocation appropriate.
+15.1 The Regulations allow the Licensing Authority to vary a licence:

+- On the application in writing of the licence holder, or - On the initiative of the Council, with the written consent of the licence holder.

+15.2 The Licensing Authority may suspend, vary or revoke a licence without the consent of the licence holder if:

+- The licence conditions are not being complied with. - There has been a breach of the Regulations. - Information supplied by the licence holder is false or misleading. - It is necessary to protect the welfare of an animal.

+15.3 A suspension or variation of a licence will take effect 7 working days after the decision has been issued to the licence holder unless the reason is to protect the welfare of an animal, in which case the Licensing Authority may stipulate that the decision is with immediate effect.

+15.4 A decision to vary or suspend a licence must be notified in writing to the licence holder and will outline the reasons for the decision including any specific actions that can be taken to remedy the situation.
+The notification will also confirm when the suspension or variation will take effect and the rights of the licence holder to make written representations, as well as any deadlines for remedial action/review timescales.

+15.5 The decision to vary, suspend or revoke a licence will be dependent on the severity of the situation.

-- Immediate revocation or suspension of a licence may occur in an instance where poor welfare conditions are discovered, or it would otherwise benefit the welfare of the animals involved to be removed from the activity. - Variations can occur if adjustments need to be made, whether that is to the licence itself or to the premises/animals referred to in the licence.
+- If an operator fails to meet administrative conditions or provide information when requested, then this could potentially lead to the suspension of a licence.
+If such a scenario happens repeatedly, the Licensing Authority may consider revocation appropriate. - Immediate revocation or suspension of a licence may occur in an instance where poor welfare conditions are discovered, or it would otherwise benefit the welfare of the animals involved to be removed from the activity. - Variations can occur if adjustments need to be made, whether that is to the licence itself or to the premises/animals referred to in the licence.

-15.6 Following the issuing of the notice of suspension or variation, the licence holder will have seven working days to make written representations.
+15.6 Following the issuing of the notice of suspension or variation, the licence holder will have 7 working days to make written representations.
 Upon receipt of this the Licensing Authority will decide whether to continue with the suspension or variation of the licence or cancel the decision.